-- Students entering Grade 11 must select 8 courses - Students entering Grade 12 should sign up for a full timetable (8 courses) - If your college program (e.g. social work) requires documented experience, take co-operative education courses and/or volunteer if possible - Take college program prerequisite courses at the college (C) level whenever possible (e.g. ENG4C rather than ENG4U), unless your college program factors in a grade differential weighting when making admisson decisions (note: the majority of colleges do not do this).
-Or, if you are confident you can achieve an equal or better mark in the U or M course - Take courses for which you have the prerequisite credit as well as the academic preparation
+- Students entering Grade 11 must select 8 courses - Students entering Grade 12 should sign up for a full timetable (8 courses) - If your college program (e.g. social work) requires documented experience, take co-operative education courses and/or volunteer if possible - If you are planning on applying to college or your destination is a college diploma, take college program prerequisite courses at the college (C) level whenever possible (e.g. ENG4C rather than ENG4U), unless your college program factors in a grade differential weighting when making admisson decisions (note: the majority of colleges do not do this). - Take courses for which you have the prerequisite credit as well as the academic preparation